 Whether you are using an Android or iOS device, there is almost an app for anything you can think of.
 Math helper apps that generate random quizzes can keep students practicing.
 Space apps delve deep into how GPS location works in regards to planets and stars when aiming your tablet at the sky.
 It is an ever-growing market of free and purchased apps that are insanely cheap when you figure the cost of materials that go into any given classroom.

 Without a plan of usage, any tool will sit in a room and collect dust.
 Educators, and ruling bodies of such, need to have a plan for usage otherwise they can and will be abused.
-With the available apps, eBooks, and more that are available for tablets, it shouldn’t take much effort to incorporate them in everyday use.
+With the available apps, eBooks, and more that are available for tablets, it shouldn’t take much effort to incorporate them into everyday use.
 The fault isn’t with the technology, but with those who attempt to utilize it without having a course of action.

 Author Info: Ken Myers is the founder of http://www.longhornleads.com/ & has learned over the years the importance of focusing on what the customer is looking for and literally serving it to them.
-He doesn’t try to create a need, instead he tries to satisfy the existing demand for information on products and services.
+He doesn’t try to create a need, instead, he tries to satisfy the existing demand for information on products and services.